mrbusche/matthewbusche.com/_posts/2016-12-18-espn-fantasycast-broken-in-chrome.md

   - Uncategorized
 ---

 Once again ESPN FantasyCast is broken in Chrome.
-If you&#8217;re using Chrome and are seeing the game score and stats on two separate lines.
+If you're using Chrome and are seeing the game score and stats on two separate lines.
 Hit F12 and copy the following into the Console and press enter

     $('#real .progame').css('width', '101%')